IsaacHair/map25.2/lunar_programs_0/readme.txt

 Note that gravity is also accelerated, so really this is like time warping by 0x3.744.

+Note: Mark string variables with "_" in front to easily tell what they are.

 Version 9 (have not created this yet but plan to create it):
 This will just move a lunar lander sprite around on a black screen using arrow key inputs from the arduino number pad.
 Arrow keys map as